typed-ember/glint/docs/glimmerx/component-signatures.md

 The `Element` field declares what type of element(s), if any, the component applies its passed `...attributes` to.
 This is often the component's root element.
 Tracking this type ensures any modifiers used on your component will be compatible with the DOM element(s) they're ultimately attached to.
 If no `Element` is specified, it will be a type error to set any HTML attributes when invoking your component.

-The `Yields` field specifies the names of any blocks the component yields to, as well as the type of any parameter(s) they'll receive.
+The `Blocks` field specifies the names of any blocks the component yields to, as well as the type of any parameter(s) they'll receive.
 See the [Yieldable Named Blocks RFC] for further details.
 (Note that the `inverse` block is an alias for `else`.
 These should be defined in `Yields` as `else`, though `{{yield to="inverse"}}` will continue to work.)

 ```typescript